-The Environmental Protection Agency’s annual Fix a Leak Week (March 18-24) is to encourage Americans to use water efficiently by finding and fixing leaks.
-Repairing minor leaks, such as running toilets, leaky faucets, and dripping shower heads, can save a family as much as 10 percent on its utility bills and save water for future generations.
+The Environmental Protection Agency’s annual Fix a Leak Week (March 16-22, 2020) is to encourage Americans to use water efficiently by finding and fixing leaks.
+Repairing minor leaks, such as running toilets, leaky faucets, and dripping shower heads, can save a family as much as 10 percent on their utility bill and save water for future generations.

 Free Leak Detection Kits!
 Request to have a Leak Detection Kit mailed to you for free!
-Or visit the City’s Library or Utility Billing Office March 18-24 to pick up free dye tablets, plumbers tape, and information about places to check for leaks in your home.
+Or visit the City’s Utility Billing Office or new Utility Service Center (3400 Sunrise Rd) all month long to pick up free dye tablets, plumbers tape, and information about places to check for leaks in your home.

 Minor water leaks, across the nation, waste more than 1 trillion gallons each year – equal to the annual household water use in 11 million homes.

 - Make sure no water is running inside or outside (washers are off, etc.)